Allen J. Moore

-Allen Jonathan Moore (born January 27, 1958) is a distinguished research professor in the Department of Entomology at the University of Georgia, where he also serves as associate dean for research in the College of Agricultural and Environmental Sciences.
-He was previously the head of the university's department of genetics in the Franklin College of Arts and Sciences.
+Allen Jonathan Moore (born January 27, 1958) is a distinguished research professor in the Department of Entomology at the University of Georgia.
+From May 2017 to June 2022 he served as associate dean for research in the College of Agricultural and Environmental Sciences.
+Prior to that role, he served as head of the university's department of genetics in the Franklin College of Arts and Sciences.
 He served as editor-in-chief of the Journal of Evolutionary Biology from 2007 to 2011, and he has been editor-in-chief of the open access journal Ecology and Evolution since 2011.
 In 2012, he was named a fellow of the American Association for the Advancement of Science.